Roman Numerals

 would be 360 (or 85) sesterces.

-I do not know whether the abbreviation "IIS" was still
+I think the abbreviation "IIS" was still

-commonly used when the "Chronography of 354" was written.
+used when the "Chronography of 354" was written.

 (Please tell me